SlimBloodworth/Section-8-git-diff-exercise-71/Readme.md

 ### Continued development

 There are 20 sections to this course, each with a number of lessons and exercises.
 This is the final exercise from Section 8.
-There are pervious exercises that I will be posting, as well as exercises that I have done since this one which I will also add.
+There are previous exercises that I will be posting, as well as exercises that I have done since this one which I will also add.
 I am more than halfway through this course at this time and not every section has an exercise that could be, or needs to be added to a repository.
 I will add those exercises that are relevant as it will help solidify my understanding and better develop my skill through practice.

 ### Useful resources